microsoft/azure-spring-apps-training/README.md

 This is not the official documentation, but an opinionated training.

-It is hands-on made, and will use the command line extensively.
+It is a hands-on training, and it will use the command line extensively.
 The idea is to get coding very quickly and play with the platform, from a simple demo to far more complex examples.

 After completing all the guides, you should have a fairly good understanding of everything that Azure Spring Cloud offers.